 The campground offers access to numerous hiking trails.
 The short hike to the Catskill Mountain House site provides the reward of incredible vistas.
 Longer and more strenuous hikes can bring you to such spots as Artist's Rock, Sunset Park, Newman's Ledge, Boulder Rock, and the Kaaterskill Hotel and Laurel House sites.
 Kaaterskill Falls lies outside the campground and is reached by a trail beginning on Route 23A.
 The two-tiered falls of 175 and 85 feet are the highest in New York State.

 Swimming is permitted at both North and South Lakes beaches from Memorial Day weekend through Labor Day when lifeguards are on duty.
-Two picnic areas with 2 at North Lake and 1 at South Lake are available for rentals.
+Two picnic areas are available: one on North Lake with two picnic pavilion rentals a 20' X 32' and a 44" X 24' (the larger of the two with electricity) and one on South Lake with a 40' X 60' picnic pavilion rental.